18 Hacks to Help Keep Your House Warm This Winter

 Close the Curtains

 If you open the curtains to let the sun shine in during the day, close those curtains at night.
-This will help you trap the heat inside your home.
-Discover how you can get some insulation from your curtains.
+Curtains or other tight-fitting window coverings will help you trap heat inside your home.

 Leave the Oven Door Open